Our Guide to Growing Dahlias

 In the Northeast, our winter temperatures are just too cold, and dahlias’ thin-skinned tubers will freeze if left in the ground over winter.
 Tubers can be pulled each fall, cleaned, and stored in a cool, dark room until next spring.
 It’s best to dig them up 2-3 weeks after a hard frost, when the plants have fully blackened and the tubers have hardened off.
 It's important to keep tubers clean and maintain a balanced level of humidity in storage over the winter.
 (These levels are dependent on your location and weather conditions; you will have to check on your tubers frequently.
 Tubers that have properly hardened off will maintain their firmness in storage.)

-We have had success cleaning our tubers, dividing them, and storing loose in bulb crates in a climate-controlled room.
+We have had success cleaning our tubers, dividing them, and storing loose (without any medium) in bulb crates in a climate-controlled room.